londaro/lurdesondaro/content/publication/ondaro-mallea-2024-b/index.md

 summary:

 tags:
-  - Baryonic effects on cosmic gas
+  - Baryonic effects
+  - Cosmic gas

 # Display this page in the Featured widget?
 featured: true